hindutva/hindutva.github.io/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/127_reply_to_the_address_of_welcome_at_pamban.md

 Since the dawn of history, no missionary went out of India to propagate the Hindu doctrines and dogmas; but now a wonderful change is coming over us.
-Shri Bhagavân Krishna says, "Whenever virtue subsides and immorality prevails, then I come again and again to help the world."
+Shri Bhagavān Krishna says, "Whenever virtue subsides and immorality prevails, then I come again and again to help the world."
 Religious researches disclose to us the fact that there is not a country possessing a good ethical code but has borrowed something of it from us,